About the foundation «Rofenberg»

 Hilcona AG, Schaan FL

-AXA Insurance Ltd., Winterthur
+AXA Life Ltd, Winterthur

 Automatic exchange of information (AEOI)

-The Organization for Economic Co-operation and Development (OECD) agreed on this new global standard in July 2014.
-On October 29, 2014, together with 50 other states and jurisdictions, Liechtenstein signed the multilateral agreement on the implementation of global standards for the Automatic Exchange of Information (AEOI).
-The agreement establishes a multilateral framework in order to implement the new standard bilaterally with interested and appropriate states.
-Under the AEOI, tax authorities in participating countries will pass information on to the tax authorities of other countries concerning the earnings and assets held by taxpayers.
+Under the AEOI, tax authorities in participating countries pass information on to the tax authorities of other countries concerning the earnings and assets held by taxpayers.
 The aim is to prevent cross-border tax evasion.
-Within Liechtenstein itself, the AEOI will be implemented via the AEOI act, the AEOI ordinance, and the AEOI information sheet from the tax authority.
-Information will be gathered accordingly and exchanged with the relevant partner countries in the following year.
+Within Liechtenstein itself, the AEOI is implemented by means of the AEOI act, the AEOI ordinance and the AEOI information sheet from the tax administration.
+Information is collected on this basis and exchanged with the relevant partner states in the following year.

 Frequently asked questions – AEOI